Who We Are

 Paula Schlusberg

 Paula has been active with Sustainable Tucson almost since its beginning in 2006, serving on the Core Team and now on the Board of Directors.
-She has been co-chair or chair of Envision Tucson Sustainable Festival since 2012.
-Paula is retired after a long career as an English as a Second Language (ESL) professor and an ESL textbook editor.
-In addition to her work with Sustainable Tucson, she is active with three book clubs in town, and is an avid but very amateur photographer.
+She was co-chair or chair of Envision Tucson Sustainable Festival for 7 years; for many years she has also organized ST tabling at community events.
+Currently she is active with Sustainable Tucson’s Zero Waste Working Group, with a particular interest in reducing plastics production and use.